We may earn money or products from the companies mentioned in this post.

 - First Thursdays of Portland.
 If you are in the Portland area, First Thursdays of Portland is a great event to attend if you enjoying visiting local artists and vendors.
 At this event you will find booths featuring artwork, food, wine and beer tastings and more.
 The vendors charge, of course, but you can see a lot of local flair for free just by walking around.
 This event happens monthly, on the first Thursday.

 - Oregon Zoo.
 On the second Tuesday of each month, the Oregon Zoo offers discount days.
 On these discount days, it costs just $5 for admission to the zoo.
 If you have never been before, the Oregon Zoo is amazing.
 On our recent visit with a family member from out of town, they commented on how beautiful our zoo is compared to other zoos throughout the country.

 - Brewery and distillery tours.
 Okay, so this one isn’t exactly child-friendly, but this is a fun way to spend a date night or day out with your spouse or friends.
 Oregon is a treasure trove of breweries, distilleries and wineries and most tours are free.

 - Tillamook Cheese Factory.
 Tillamook Cheese is well known throughout the country for being among the best cheese and you can actually watch it being made!
 The Tillamook Cheese Factory opens their doors for free tours where you can watch cheese and ice cream being made.
 They also offers lots of free samples of their cheese varieties.
-As of this date of this post (early 2018), their visitor center is closed because they are building a new one that is scheduled to be opened later this year.
+In 2018 they opened a newly redesigned visitor’s center too, so be sure and check it out!

 What are your favorite things to do in Oregon when you are on a budget?